All Products

 3. Click Copy to copy the activation code command.

-4. Log on to the source server, and then paste and run the copied command with administrator privileges to import the migration source.
+4. Log in to the source server, then run the copied command as an administrator to import the migration source.

 1. Log on to the Linux source server.